How much will my baby have to cry? Is there any way to avoid crying altogether?

 Make sure that you’ve addressed their schedule, and thus can ensure that they are not over or under tired and are primed for sleep.
 Ensure that you know that they aren’t hungry (because they’re eating enough during the day and they have a full tummy right before bed).
 And already address other outside factors for their troubled sleeping (like medical issues, sleeping environment and routine).
 If you have checked off all of these boxes, then you’ve already ruled out multiple factors that could upset your baby during the process and make it harder for them to fall to sleep (thus, resulting in more crying).

 I walk you through each of these step by step in my FREE 5 day sleep challenge so if you’d like to learn more about how to set your baby up for success, then I definitely encourage you to sign up.
-We are launching a new LIVE challenge on March 11th, but if you join now you’ll be in the group in time for my FREE training on handling the upcoming Daylight Savings time change as well.

 Plan to stay with your baby - at least at first.